- The Washington Times - Wednesday, December 24, 2025

 Instead, constant threats and military pressure are designed to force a takeover on Beijing’s terms.
 The report notes that the ruling Chinese Communist Party has dropped mention of seeking “peaceful unification” in high-profile statements.

-The omission indicates China is seeking to compel unification through military, political and economic pressure rather than deterring independence.
+The omission indicates that China is seeking to compel unification through military, political and economic pressure rather than deterring independence.

-China has the world’s leading hypersonic missile arsenal and continued to advance the development of conventional and nuclear-armed hypersonic missile technologies during the past year,” the report said.
+China has the world’s leading hypersonic missile arsenal and continued to advance the development of conventional and nuclear-armed hypersonic missile technologies during the past year, the report said.

 The weapons include a new bomber-launched version of the YJ-21 hypersonic anti-ship ballistic missile.
-A second new missile is the land-based HQ-19 anti-ballistic missile, capable of striking high speed ballistic missiles and hypersonic glide vehicles.
+A second new missile is the land-based HQ-19 anti-ballistic missile, capable of striking high-speed ballistic missiles and hypersonic glide vehicles.

 Internationally, the latest assessment of Chinese military developments warns of increasing strategic cooperation between China and Russia, including the first nuclear bomber patrols by the two nations.